MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

    - SQL Server
       - Leave the Data Source field empty
    - Microsoft Excel Online (Business)
       - Paste in the file name including extension.
-Remember the file must be in the OneDrive that was used for the Connection setup.
-(Ex: SampleData.xlsx)
+Remember the file must be in the OneDrive that was used for the Connection setup. (for example: SampleData.xlsx)
    - Microsoft SharePoint
       - Paste the URL to your SharePoint site in the Data Source field (ex: https://contosoenvname.sharepoint.com/sites/sitename)

 1. Select **Save**.

 ### Entity catalog